COVID-19 pandemic in China: December 2022 surge

 Nationwide protests broke out in November 2022 amid growing discontent among residents over the zero-COVID policy and the resulting economic costs.
 Following the easing of the Zero-COVID strategy in December 2022, Beijing reported a surge in COVID-19 infections.
-Restaurants and food delivery services were reported to have closed due to too many workers being infected and pharmacies have been emptied of medicine and disinfectant solution.
-On 22 December, a report by UK research firm Airfinity modelling based on regional Chinese data estimated that more than 5,000 people are probably dying each day from COVID-19 in China, with cases rising fastest in Beijing and Guangdong province.
-Internal minutes from a meeting of China's National Health Commission held on 21 December revealed that as many as 248 million people in China might have contracted COVID-19 over the first 20 days of December and nearly 37 million people may have been infected on a single day.
+It was reported that restaurants and food delivery services had closed due to staff infections, and pharmacies had been emptied of medicine and disinfectant solution.
+On 22 December, a report by UK research firm Airfinity modelling based on regional Chinese data estimated that more than 5,000 people were dying each day from COVID-19 in China, with cases rising fastest in Beijing and Guangdong province.
+Internal minutes from a meeting of China's National Health Commission held on 21 December revealed that as many as 248 million people in China might have contracted COVID-19 over the first 20 days of December, and up to 37 million on a single day.

-On 23 December 2022 Qingdao's municipal health chief Bo Tao was quoted in a news report that the city was seeing "between 490,000 and 530,000" new infections each day and on the same day, Dongguan's health commission declared on its Weixin account that the city had 250,000 to 300,000 people being infected every day.
+On 23 December 2022 Qingdao's municipal health chief Bo Tao stated that the city was seeing "between 490,000 and 530,000" new infections each day and on the same day, Dongguan's health commission declared on its Weixin account that the city had 250,000 to 300,000 people being infected every day.
 Officials in Yulin, a city of 3.6 million people in Shaanxi province, logged 157,000 new infections with models estimating more than a third of the city's population had already been infected.
 On 25 December 2022, the National Health Commission announced that it would no longer report daily COVID-19 figures, and Zhejiang provincial government said it was battling around a million new infections a day and expected the number to be doubling in days ahead.